marykdb/maryk/core/documentation/filters.md

 ```

 ### ValueIn
-Checks if referenced value is within the set of given values.
+Checks if the referenced value is within the set of given values.

 Maryk YAML:
 ```yaml